hejtmy/Android-Indoor-SDK/README.md

 ...
 ```
 ## Scanning in the background
 Since version `2.0.0` it is possible to scan when the app is in the background (or even killed).
 For it to work, you need to display a notification to the user.
-This will ensure that the systen won't eventually kill the scanning and is necessary since the Android 8.0.
+This will ensure that the system won't eventually kill the scanning, and is necessary since the Android 8.0.
 Here is how to do this:
 1. Declare an notification object like this:
 ``` Kotlin
 // KOTLIN